Johnny Famechon: Early life and boxing career

 Famechon was born in Paris, France.
 He and his mother, father and younger brother moved from Paris to Ferntree Gully, Victoria, Australia a suburb of Melbourne, in 1950 when he was five.
 The family then moved to Middle Park another suburb of Melbourne.
 His mother Antoinette and younger brother Christian moved to Paris a couple of years later; John and his father Andre then moved to Richmond.

 Famechon attended Salesian College (Rupertswood) and later Essendon Technical School.
 He met his wife Elise (née Alves), and they married at St Brigid's Church in Mordialloc in 1970.
 They moved to Aspendale and later Frankston and had their first child Paul in 1972, and daughter Danielle in 1974.

+Famechon came from a boxing family.
+His father Andre won the French lightweight championship.
+His uncle Ray Famechon was a European Boxing Union Champion twice, French featherweight champion and fought for the World Featherweight Title.
+Another uncle was French flyweight champion Emile.
+Other uncles Alfred and Lucien were also professional boxers.

+Famechon never fought as an amateur and turned professional at age 16.
+He was trained by Ambrose Palmer throughout his professional career.
 Over his twenty-year career Famechon developed a reputation for being a skilled boxer whose strength was his defence.
 His career record was 56 wins (20 by KO), 6 draws and 5 losses.

 His first major win was over Les Dunn to become Victorian Featherweight champion in 1964, then he was Commonwealth featherweight champion in 1967 after defeating the Scot John O'Brien.
 He became Lineal and WBC featherweight champion on 21 January 1969 after he defeated the Cuban José Legrá on points at the Albert Hall in London.

 Famechon defended his WBC featherweight title against Fighting Harada of Japan and won in a controversial points decision.
 In the rematch for the world title, against Harada in Japan six months later, Famechon decisively won by knocking out Harada in the fourteenth round.

 He defended his WBC title on 9 May 1970 in Rome to Mexican Vicente Saldivar and after losing the fight in a close points decision, he retired soon afterwards.

-He was trained by Ambrose Palmer throughout his professional career and never fought as an amateur.
+Boxing style

+Famechon was known for his hit and don't get hit style of boxing.
+His defense is often compared to that of Floyd Mayweather Jr.

+Famechon's style, like Mayweather's Crab style, consisted of a low lead hand and a high rear hand.
+The key difference being that Famechon held his rear hand in a cross guard position with the glove open to catch punches.
+Famechon's defense also included ducking and slipping punches.

+Famechon's offensive relied heavily on the use of the lead left hand.
+Famechon's style was developed by his trainer and is the topic of a book co-written by Famechon titled, The Method: Fammo's Tribute to the King - Ambrose Palmer.